 Eva Air’s MyTaiwanTour

-How do I book my free stopover on the airline of my choice?
+How do I book a free stopover?

 Do I need a visa for a free stopover?

-What about my bags?!
+What about my checked bags?